fbeline/fsm-clj/doc/documentation.md

    [:unlocked -> :locked when :push]])
 ```

-#### Sending an event to the machine
+#### Events

-An event is the input responsible for transitions between state.
+An event is the input responsible for transitions between states.

 ```clj
 (-> (turnstile)